ylowe-splunk/InstrumentationDemo/README.md

     -Dotel.service.name=IntegrationDemo-YL \
     -jar build/libs/profiling-workshop-all.jar
 ```
-and we should see that the latency with door 3 is now gone.
+and now we can navigate to [PUBLIC IP]:9090, and we should see that the latency with door 3 is now gone.

 So in a nutshell, we wanted to see a tool that can easily get insight into your environment, and we saw how Splunk does that.
 We saw how easy it is to set up, the out of the box metrics it comes with, and how it is able to provide a clear view into an environment by coorelating both infrastructure and application data.
 Then we looked at how we can dig deeper into that application code, and saw how code profiling can collect stacktrace and memory data, and speed up the debugging process by coorelating issues such as errors or latency with code insights.